 I teach a club in Liverpool, aptly named Liverpool HEMA.
 If you are in the north west of England, and would like to drop by, please feel more than welcome to get in touch with us and invite yourself along to a session.

-My organisation also has a full time training venue in Glasgow: the Vanguard Centre.
+My organisation also has a full time training venue the Vanguard Centre, where we teach professional HEMA classes in Glasgow.
 If you are in the central belt of Scotland, again, feel free to invite yourself to the school and take part in whatever activity is taking place that day.